cgranell/agile2019/README.md

 ## Part 1: Reader/reviewer perspective

 ### Example 1 - Supplementary code in R.

-The task is to read through the provided publication and reproduce the analysis based on the provided `analysis.R` script and input data in [this github repo](https://github.com/cgranell/agile2019participants).
+The task is to read through the provided publication and reproduce the analysis based on the provided R script and input data in [this folder](https://github.com/cgranell/agile2019/Readers_Example1).
 Depending on your previous knowledge of R this might or might not require getting familiar with the specific computational environment chosen by the authors of the publication of interest.

-**Provided material**: A publication (paper) with an R analysis and daat as supplementary material [download]()
+**Provided material**: A publication (paper) with an R analysis and input data as supplementary material [download](https://github.com/cgranell/agile2019/Readers_Example1)

 **Software required**: [R Studio](https://www.rstudio.com/products/rstudio/download/)